Keeping control of the ball in soccer is a vital aspect of the game. When you have possession, you have the chance to make a play with your teammates.

-Heading the ball is an iconic move in soccer, but best saved to train with older, more experienced players.
-We do not recommend heading the ball for youth players.
-Check with your league on minimum age rules for when heading during game play will be allowed.
+Heading the ball is an iconic move in soccer, but also an advanced one.
+For athlete safety, headers are best saved for older, more experienced players.
+Check with your league on minimum age rules on heading in youth soccer and if it’s allowed during gameplay.